Alisson-R-Oliveira/adp-tasks/README.md

 # ADP Tasks

 ## Before Starting
-You will need [Node.js](https://nodejs.org/en) to clone and run the application, make sure you have it installed and updated.
+You will need [Node.js](https://nodejs.org/en) and [Git](https://www.git-scm.com/) to clone and run the application, make sure you have it installed and updated.

 ## Getting Started